-Magnolia HillsThe one-level Cali plan provides an efficient, four-bedroom, two-bath design in 1,775 square feet.
-One of the unique features is the integration of the kitchen, breakfast area and great room in an open concept design perfect for entertaining.
-Enjoy early morning coffee or quiet evenings under the shaded covered patio.
-The Bedroom One suite is your private getaway with a luxurious bath with a separate shower, deep soaking garden tub and large walk-in closet.
-A two-car garage, laundry room and pantry provide utility and storage.
+Magnolia HillsThe Glendale is a two-story plan with 4 bedrooms and 2.5 bathrooms in 1,649 square feet.
+The main level features a chef-inspired kitchen with marble countertops, a pantry, as well as a powder room.
+The kitchen opens onto a spacious living room, and a two-car garage.
+Bedroom One on the second level offers a private bathroom with a double vanity, walk-in shower, and a large walk-in closet.
+There are 3 additional bedrooms, a full bathroom, and a walk-in laundry room that complete the second level.
 Quality materials and workmanship throughout, with superior attention to detail, plus a one-year builders warranty.
 Your new home also includes our smart home technology package!
 A D.R.
-Horton Smart Home is equipped with technology that includes the following: a Z-Wave programmable thermostat manufactured by Honeywell; a Z-Wave door lock manufactured by Kwikset; a Z-Wave wireless switch manufactured by Eaton Corporation; a Qolsys, Inc. touchscreen Smart Home control device; an automation platform from Alarm.com; a SkyBell video doorbell; an Amazon Echo Dot.* Talk to a New Home Sales Agent for details.
+Horton Smart Home is equipped with technology that includes the following: a Z-Wave programmable thermostat manufactured by Honeywell; a Z-Wave door lock manufactured by Kwikset; a Z-Wave wireless switch manufactured by Eaton Corporation; a Qolsys, Inc. touchscreen Smart Home control device; an automation platform from Alarm.com; a SkyBell video doorbell; and an Amazon Echo Dot.* Talk to a New Home Sales Agent for details.

 LIFE IN THE “CRIMSON TIDE” CITY

 Welcome to Alabama’s collegiate city!
 D.R.
 Horton in the Tuscaloosa area builds quality, one- and two-story brick homes in our Express and D.R.
 Horton Homes brands.
 Enjoy the quality and peace of mind that comes from buying a new home from America’s Builder.
 We’re excited for the opportunity to serve as your home builder in Tuscaloosa, Alabama.